 - Using the Radial Arrow Out Dimension tool, dimension the radius, using R as the variable. - 5.
-Resolve the geometry to specific dimensions. - Double-click the Selection tool to select everything. - · Choose Edit>Resolve.
+Resolve the geometry to specific dimensions. - Double-click the Selection tool to select everything. - Choose Edit>Resolve.

-- Type .5 for R and press the TAB key. - Type 5 for X and press the TAB key.
+• Type .5 for R and press the TAB key.